 Landlines. iMacs.
 That screeching sound of dial-up internet that had us waiting to sign online.
-2000s tech may not be coming back, but the magic of the Y2K design aesthetic of that era sure is.
+2000s tech may not be coming back, but the magic of the Y2K design aesthetic sure is.

 It’s about time, too.
 Considering how minimalism has dominated the design landscape since the 2010s, the spirit of the aughts carries with it an energetic air of nostalgia and optimism that we’re ready to embrace.
-From the resurfacing of Comic Sans, low-fi design and metallics, to major brands like Coach bringing back iconic styles from the era (and 2000s styling to their campaigns)—the Y2K aesthetic is back with even more confidence than the first time around.
+From the resurfacing of Comic Sans, low-fi design and metallics, to major brands reinventing their style by looking back in time—the Y2K aesthetic has re-emerged with even more confidence than the first time around.

-What is it about Y2K design that's attracting a new generation of trend setters, and how can you get in on it as web designers?
-This article will shed light on the hype that is Y2K design, diving into the design nostalgia that speaks to today’s audience, and showing how you can use this strong-spirited aesthetic to fuel your own web design.
+What is it about Y2K design that's attracting a new generation of trend setters, and how can you create Y2K-inspired web designs?
+This article will shed light on the hype that is the 2000 aesthetic, diving into the design nostalgia that speaks to today’s audience, and showing how you can use this strong-spirited aesthetic in your own responsive web designs.

 Prevalent in popular culture from 1997 to around 2005, the Y2K aesthetic manifested an over-the-top futurism that had a strong impact on the timeline of pop culture and design.
-Hitting on graphic design, fashion, technology, music and more—it was a visual language that embraced the unknown of a new millennium with an optimistic spirit.
+It was a visual language that embraced the unknown of a new millennium with an optimistic spirit.

-In the wake of 90s angst, the generation that survived the Y2K scare absorbed new technologies quickly and sought the untapped potential of computers and the internet.
-The dynamic style is a sleek and wild visual representation of futuristic concepts that defined the attitude of this time: metallic colors, icy blues, translucent hardware, cyber fashion, and quirky 2D and 3D iconography.
+In the wake of ’90s angst, the generation that survived the Y2K scare absorbed new technologies quickly and sought the untapped potential of computers and the internet.
+The dynamic style is a sleek and wild visual representation of futuristic concepts that defined the attitude of this time: metallic colors, icy blues, translucent hardware and quirky 2D and 3D iconography.

-While cutting-edge innovation in tech and the growth of the internet had the strongest influence on millennial designs, the 2000s aesthetic itself also took cues from 60s and 70s nostalgia.
-The result was a mish-mash of decades—the Y2K designs as we knew them included bright retro colors like orange and lime green, with fashion trends like peace signs, baby tees and bell bottoms also working their way into the cyber mix.
-One re-watch of the original iPod commercials can give you an idea of the vibe, which is returning to tech, design, fashion, and just about everything.
+While cutting-edge innovation in tech and the growth of the internet had the strongest influence on millennial designs, the 2000s internet aesthetic itself also took cues from ’60s and ’70s nostalgia.
+The result was a mish-mash of decades: the Y2K designs as we knew them included bright retro colors like orange and lime green, with fashion trends like peace signs, baby tees and bell bottoms also working their way into the cyber mix.
+One re-watch of the original iPod commercials can give you an idea of the vibe, which is returning to tech, design, fashion—just about everything.

 What does the Y2K trend look like today?